blockfrost/blockfrost-python/README.md

 ### Verifying Secure Webhook signature

 Webhooks enable Blockfrost to push real-time notifications to your application.
 In order to prevent malicious actor from pretending to be Blockfrost every webhook request is signed.
 The signature is included in a request's `Blockfrost-Signature` header.
 This allows you to verify that the events were sent by Blockfrost, not by a third party.
+To learn more about Secure Webhooks, see [Secure Webhooks Docs](https://blockfrost.dev/docs/start-building/webhooks/).

 You can verify the signature using `verifyWebhookSignature` function.